mattermost/docs/source/boards/overview.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

 Mattermost Boards provides tight integration between project management and Mattermost to align, define, organize, track, and manage work across teams, and is part of all Mattermost editions.
+Boards is also available as a separate single-user Personal Edition called Focalboard.

 With Boards you can: